uPortal-Project/uPortal/CONTRIBUTING.md

 ## Create the working (topic) branch

 Create a "topic" branch on which you will work.
 The convention is to name the branch using the JIRA issue key and a short indication of its topic.
-If there is not already a Jira issue covering the work you want to do, create one.
-Assuming you will be working from the master branch and working on the Jira UP-123 :
+If there is not already a JIRA issue covering the work you want to do, create one.
+Assuming you will be working from the master branch and working on the JIRA UP-123 :

     git checkout -b UP-3413_add-jsr286-css master